Nexmo/station/_partials/client-sdk/voice/javascript/login.md

-Using the Nexmo Client SDK should start with logging in to `ConversationClient`, using a `jwt` user token.
+Using the Nexmo Client SDK should start with logging in to `NexmoClient`, using a `JWT` user token.

 In production apps, your server would authenticate the user, and would return a [correctly configured JWT](/client-sdk/concepts/jwt-acl) to your app.

 For testing and getting started purposes, you can use the Nexmo CLI to [generate JWTs](/tutorials/client-sdk-generate-test-credentials).

 We'll update the empty `<script>` tag that's at the bottom of your `<body>` tag to login with a `USER_JWT`, and update the `notification` paragraph when the login was successful.
-We'll create a new `ConversationClient`, and then call the `login` method, with a string for the user JWT.
+We'll create a new `NexmoClient`, and then call the `login` method, with a string for the user JWT.
 That returns a promise containing an `application` object, and we'll use that to check we're logged in with the correct user.

 ```html
 <script>